Notes on the MK4 and MMU3

 - The Enclosure remote power supply conversion for the MK3S+ will work,

 but the quick dis-connect will not.
-2 wires change.
+1 large ground wire

-is relatively slow, but it is not the WiFi that is the problem.
-It
+500k bit, but it is not the WiFi that is the problem.
+It supports

 - Screen preview of the part in an ISO view.
 Copy of the slicer G